spurll/spellbook/examples/omnibus.md

 ### Ingredients

-* prisine shadow of Nimloth
+* pristine shadow of Nimloth
 * fear
 * 6 drams radius of fowl
 * spirit of selkie